kenguest/MantisKanban/readme.md

 *   Upload the "MantisKanban" folder to your Mantis "plugins" folder
 *   Activate the plugin in your Mantis backend
+*   Configure your board
+*	Ready to roll

 ## Support